erjank/teaching/memory.md

 > **Chunking**
 >
 > Our minds can store larger numbers of facts in short-term memory by
 > creating *chunks*.
-For example, most of us will remember a word
+For example, most of us will remember a word we
-> we read as a single item, rather than as a sequence of letters.
+> read as a single item, rather than as a sequence of letters.
 > Similarly, the pattern made by five spots on cards or dice is
 > remembered as a whole rather than as five separate pieces of
 > information.
-Chunks allow us to manage larger problems, but can also
+Chunks allow us to manage larger problems, but can
-> mislead us if we mis-identify something, i.e., see it as something it
+> also mislead us if we mis-identify something, i.e., see it as
-> isn't.
+> something it isn't.
+>
+> FIXME: experts have more and larger chunks.
+Refer forward to
+> the material from Neil Brown on patterns in "Load".

 7±2 is probably the most important number in programming.
 When someone is trying to write the next line of a program, or understand